o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/build-packaging-for-windows.md

 ---
 linkTitle: Build Packaging for Windows
-title: AWS GameLift Build Packaging for Windows
+title: AWS GameLift Gem Build Packaging for Windows
 description: "Learn how to package your dedicated server builds with the AWS GameLift Gem in O3DE"
 toc: true
 weight: 400